Available Boxers

 Now

 We will start with Kasey's positive attributes.
-He finds comfort in the other four legged furry friends in the house.
+He finds comfort in the other four-legged furry friends in the house.
 You can sometimes find him running in the yard with his foster fur siblings, just "dogging" it.
-Kasey lives with two young children aged 2 and 5 and does extremely well with them.
+Kasey lives with two young children aged 3 and 6 and does extremely well with them.
 He's curious as to what they are doing, he likes how they smell, and he loves the fact that if he sits close enough to them while they are eating, they may drop some food his way!
 He has not been cat tested, but does not appear to have a prey drive of any kind.
 His safe place is his crate, that is where he spends a lot of his time.
 He is not destructive at all, and leaves the kids toys alone, has not gotten into anything that he shouldn't and has not had any accidents in the house in quite a while since he's been taught that you potty outside.
 His foster family has never heard him bark.

-All 8 dogs have lived their lives with what we think is very limited human interaction and socialization.
+All of the dogs that came in with Kasey have lived their lives with what we think is very limited human interaction and socialization.
 Some have come around and embraced the idea that human companionship is a good thing, and others have taken longer.
 Kasey is still working on this.
-It's heartbreaking writing this bio for Kasey, and trying to put a positive spin on the baggage that he still carries with him after 4 months in his foster home.
+It's heartbreaking writing this bio for Kasey, and trying to put a positive spin on the baggage that he still carries with him after two years in his foster home.
 We are sure that with some time and patience, Kasey will welcome human touch, give and accept affection, relax, and enjoy life to its fullest.

 Kasey's wish list includes another dog to help him settle and navigate, a fenced in yard to feel safe and secure, and a family that will give him time to figure out that he is safe and loved.